cran-task-views/TimeSeries/TimeSeries.md

   does all computations in GMT only.
 Calendar functionality, e.g., including information about weekends and holidays for various stock exchanges, is also included.
+- `r pkg("parttime")` provides date time classes that allow for uncertainty and partially missing information.
+- Datetimes with optional UTC offsets and/or heterogeneous time zones are provided by `r pkg("datetimeoffset")`.
 - To convert between the Gregorian and the Vedic calendars, use `r pkg("VedicDateTime")`, while `r pkg("jalcal")` provides conversions between the Gregorian and Persian Jalali (or Solar Hijri) calendars.
   For year-based time series, `r pkg("era")` provides for many year numbering systems used in contemporary and historic calendars (e.g. Common Era, Islamic 'Hijri' years), as well as year-based time scales used in archaeology, astronomy, geology, and other palaeosciences.